skytap/course-manager-examples/script-templates/README.md

 |env|Hash|Specifies environment variables to be exposed to the running script (e.g. `{"var1":"val1","var2":"val2"}`)|

 ## Managing Data during Script Invocation
 The script will be extracted into its own directory from which it will be run.
 This directory is mounted read-only by default.
-While this can be changed (see "Advanced Script Configuration"), doing so is discouraged.
+While this can be changed (see "Other Configuration"), doing so is discouraged.
 This is because a script could inadvertently modify its own files, which could impact subsequent executions of the script within the same lab.

 If a script needs "scratch space," scripts can write files to the `/script_data` directory.
 Data stored in this location is persistent between script runs.
 However, the Script Host itself is not guaranteed to be persistent – for example, it could be redeployed as part of a re-provision operation.
 As such, it is recommended that data important to the operation of the lab – such as details about resources provisioned from a script that need to be re-accessed or cleaned up later – be persisted externally to the script (for example, in Course Manager custom data fields).